CESNET/metacentrum-user-docs/docs/data/data-sharing/index.md

 ## Group setup

 1. Choose a name for your group and ask us at <meta@cesnet.cz> to create it
-2. Include list of members of the group and choose at least one group manager
+2. Include a list of members of the group and choose at least one group manager

 The group manager can later add/remove members of this group through the [Perun interface](../../access/perun).

 After the group is created, you will be notified.

-Finally, create a directory dedicated for shared data, e.g. `/storage/CITY/home/USER/shared`.
+Finally, create a directory dedicated for shared data, e.g. `mkdir /storage/CITY/home/USER/shared`.

+!!! note This directory for shared data needs to be created by the user, and also the name of it can be different.

 ## Project directory setup